sylvainzircher/sylvainzircher.github.io/_posts/resource/2020-06-01-reshape-from-wide-to-long.md

 ### Let's transform it into a long format

 We will be using the melt() function which is available in the pandas library.
 We pass on two parameters.
-The first one being _id_vars_ - which is the column(s) to use as identifier; in our case Channel.
+The first one being _id_vars_ - which is the column(s) to use as an identifier; in our case Channel.
 The second parameter is _value_vars_ - column(s) to unpivot; in our case, these are the two columns that include the metrics we want to group together: Avg Duration and Conversions.

 ```python